potiuk/airflow/generated/PYPI_README.md

 ## Contributing

 Want to help build Apache Airflow?
-Check out our [contributing documentation](https://github.com/apache/airflow/blob/main/CONTRIBUTING.rst).
+Check out our [contributing documentation](https://github.com/apache/airflow/blob/main/contributing-docs/README.rst).

 Official Docker (container) images for Apache Airflow are described in [IMAGES.rst](https://github.com/apache/airflow/blob/main/IMAGES.rst).

+## Commit Policy

+* Commits need a +1 vote from a committer who is not the author
+* Do not merge a PR that regresses linting or does not pass CI tests (unless you have good justification that it a transient error or something that is being fixed in other PR).
+* We do not merge PRs that have unresolved conversation.
+Note!
+This is experimental - to be assessed by the end of January 2024 if we want to continue it.
+* When we do AIP voting, both PMC member's and committer's `+1s` are considered a binding vote.

 ## Who uses Apache Airflow?